failgood/failgood/README.md

 and run that.

-## running a single test
+## Running a single test

-sometimes a test keeps failing and you want to run only that single test until it is fixed, for easier debugging.
+Sometimes a test keeps failing and you want to run only that single test until it is fixed, for easier debugging.

 just take the test description from the test output: